 A draft act had been passed in 1940, and John was inducted into the U.S. Army on January 23, 1941, at Fort Hayes, Ohio. and was sent to Ft.
 Knox, Kentucky, for basic training.
 During basic training, he was assigned to Headquarters Company, 192nd Tank Battalion.

 Upon arrival of at Ft.
-Stotsenburg, the tankers were greeted by Colonel Edward King who apologized to them for having to live in tents along the main road between the fort and Clark Field.
+Stotsenburg, the tankers were greeted by Gen. Edward King who apologized to them for having to live in tents along the main road between the fort and Clark Field.
 King made sure that the tankers received what they needed and their Thanksgiving Dinners before he went to have his own dinner.

 For the next seventeen days, Matt, and the other members of his company, worked to ready the equipment of the battalion for use in maneuvers they expected to take part in with the 194th Tank Battalion.